ICOS-Carbon-Portal/jupyter/education/climbeco_2020/instructions/README.md

+# Instructions

-# This directory includes documentation with instructions for:
+This directory includes documentation with instructions for:

 * how to work with Jupyter notebooks
 * every workshop
   * Workshop 1